 Next is our equipment list.
-That will include heavy equipment, such as tractors, cranes, backhoes, excavators, and light equipment, such as welders, light towers, hand-held tools and wheelbarrows.
+That’ll include heavy equipment, such as tractors, cranes, backhoes, excavators, and light equipment, such as welders, light towers, hand-held tools and wheelbarrows.

-Software is another resource that will mostly be used during the design phase, but there is likely to be a project management software to facilitate the planning, monitoring and reporting on the project at larger.
+Software is another resource that will mostly be used during the design phase, but there is likely to be resource management software to facilitate the planning, monitoring and reporting on the project at large.

 Finally, but perhaps most importantly, you’ll want to detail your human resources.
-For bridge building this will include designers, engineers, construction crew.
+For bridge building, this will include designers, engineers and construction crew.

-This is a bare bones version of an RBS, but it serves to put some meat on the idea and bring it to life in a way that an abstract definition might not.
-If you’re more of the visual-type learner, we’ve built an illustration to further illuminate the idea.
+This is a bare-bones version of an RBS, but it serves to put some meat on the idea and bring it to life in a way that an abstract definition might not.
+If you’re more of a visual-type learner, we’ve built an illustration to further illuminate the idea.